MBA Salary: What You Can Earn

-See how your investment in an MBA can pay off when it comes to compensation.
+See how your investment in an advanced degree can pay off when it comes to your MBA salary and job compensation.

 The financial odds are in your favor.
-The median starting salary for business school graduates in the U.S. hit $100,000 for the first time in 2015, according to an annual survey by the Graduate Management Admissions Council (GMAC).
-That’s a jump of $5,000 over the prior year’s starting salary.
+The median starting salary for business school graduates in the U.S. hit $110,000 for the first time in 2017, according to an annual survey by the Graduate Management Admissions Council (GMAC).
+That’s a jump of $10,000 over 2015’s starting salary.

 In your MBA program, focus on data analytics and how they drive business success.
 When it comes to hiring MBAs, corporate recruiters also emphasize the importance of a strong work history; great communication skills; and a proven facility with the technical and quantitative side of business.

 Consider the other factors that influence hirability and earnings for MBA degree holders:

 - Your level of experience makes a big difference to the earnings you’ll receive.

 - Geographic location is also a consideration, since the cost of living varies depending on the city and state of employment.

 - Another major factor is the field or industry in which you choose to pursue an MBA.
 Salary offers vary widely between the government or non-profit sector and private sector industries, for instance.

 - Also, your job function—accounting, human resources, sales—can affect your earnings, with those involved in management commanding top dollar.